CMSgov/ab2d-website/user-guide.md

 #### Unable to download bulk data file

 - Your file name and/or job ID are incorrect.
-Call the `$Status` command again to verify these details.
+Check the job status again to verify these details.
 - You requested to download the file more than 6 times.
 - You waited too long to download your completed job files.
 Files expire and automatically delete after 72 hours.
 - There’s a server error.
-If this continues to happen, [contact the AB2D team](mailto:ab2d@cms.hhs.gov).
+If this continues to happen, contact the AB2D team at [ab2d@cms.hhs.gov](mailto:ab2d@cms.hhs.gov).

 [Learn more about standard HTTP Codes.](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes)